PharrellWANG/auto-login/readme.md

 ## Features

 1. Automate login process for **CityU CS Network Access Control**.
-No need to click a button for submit form.
+No need to click a button for submitting form.
 2. Execute a command to logout.
 Cool.
 (Though the logic behind ``logout.py`` is simple).

 ## Requirements